gorlapraveen/firefox_b2b_comm_radio_addon/README.md

-# Firefox Browser to Browser communication for Internet Access : [Radio + Addon]
+# Firefox Browser to Browser Radio communication for Internet Access : [Radio + Addon]

-## About the project:
+## About the project :

 *Establishing the Radio communication between two or more systems by establishing communication between two or more open browsers within the Radio frequency range with the helpful combination of* [GNU radio](https://gnuradio.org)-*Software Defined Radio(SDR software + RF Hardware) with Firefox web browser* **addon.**